Cliftonville F.C.: Early years

 The first Irish Cup final, played at Cliftonville on 9 April 1881, saw a 1–0 defeat against Moyola Park, an opponent that was well known for "rough and brutal play".
 In the following year Cliftonville lost again in the Irish Cup final, 1–0 against Queen's Island.
 In 1883 Cliftonville won the cup for the first time with a 5–0 win over Ulster.

 During the 1880s Cliftonville also played in the English FA Cup, competing in the competition proper in 1886–87 and 1887–88.
 In 1886–87 they finally lost in the third round 11–0 at home to Partick Thistle after beating Blackburn Park Road 7–2 in an earlier round.
 In 1887–88 they scratched their match with Church (Accrington).
 The match lost to Linfield 7–0 in 1888 is the only FA Cup match to be played on Christmas Day.

 The inaugural meeting of the Irish Football League was held on 14 March 1890 in the Belfast Estate Office of the Marquess of Dufferin and Ava with M. McNeice (Cliftonville) as its first president.
 Eight clubs agreed to participate: Cliftonville, Clarence, Milford, Oldpark, Distillery, Glentoran, Ulster and Linfield.
 In the 1905–06 season Cliftonville won the League for the first time, a success that was repeated in the 1909–10 campaign.

-In 1891 Cliftonville became the first Irish football club to use floodlights at games.
-As reported; "It seems to be incredible, but it is a fact that in 1891 two matches were played under electric lights at Cliftonville: Distillery defeated the Reds 4–2 and the Black Watch held Cliftonville to 2–2 draw.
+In 1891, Cliftonville became the first Irish football club to utilize floodlights during games.
+As reported, "It seems incredible, but it is a fact that in 1891 two matches were played under electric lights at Cliftonville: Distillery defeated the Reds 4–2, and the Black Watch held Cliftonville to a 2–2 draw.
 Kick-off in each case was at 8 pm with lights suspended across the pitch.
-These were dismantled later with the announcement that spectators found it difficult to follow the action and that "the player seemed to have all the fun in the middle".
+These were later dismantled with the announcement that spectators found it difficult to follow the action and that "the players seemed to have all the fun in the middle".
 It had been a bold experience, but not a highly successful one with the public skeptical, almost contemptuous of this enterprising project."

 In 1897 Cliftonville won the Irish Cup after a 3–1 win over Sherwood Foresters.
 A quite unusual protest was launched by Cliftonville after being beaten by Belfast Celtic in the 1900 Irish Cup competition.
 The Celtic goalposts were eventually measured and it was found out that they were much too short.
 A replay took place, in which Cliftonville reversed the 4–0 defeat in the earlier match.
 Subsequently they won the Cup that year, after beating Bohemians 2–1 in the Final.